henderea/mvn2/README.md

 * `-e` or `--exception` to add the `-e -X` options to the `mvn` call
 * `-0` or `--live-print` to print filtered lines as they are outputted by maven
 * `-1` or `--set-defaults` to set the defaults so you can just run `mvn2` without any parameters
-* `--mobile-number NUM` to use the mobile number `NUM` (with country code and nothing other than digits) (country code for US is 1 so an example phone number would be `--mobile-number "13175649047"`) as the recipient of a text message (from **13179120742**) indicating the success or failure of a build and the name of the immediate folder of the build (requires gem `nexmo`)
-* `-2` or `--advanced-text` to upload the folder name, build time so far, and estimated percent complete (based on stored averages) to a server so that you can text **13179120742** (the number you get the build completion texts from) to get the status(es) of your ongoing build(s).
-If you send the exact name of the folder (case-**sensitive**, only 1 at a time), it will only reply with entries matching that build.
-If you text anything that does not exactly match a folder name, it will simply reply with all of the ongoing build statuses.
-It identifies your builds by your mobile number, so make sure you're texting from the number you used as the parameter to the `--mobile-number NUM` option.

 ###displays:
 a Growl notification indicating success or failure